 The North Shore of Maui is the gateway to the sinuous road to Hana, and Twin Falls is typically the first stop for many travelers on their way out east.
 Located just 20 minutes past Paia, Twin Falls is home to a string of waterfalls, freshwater ponds, and hiking trails amid lush rainforests.
 A stop here is a great way to get a taste of the Road to Hana without traversing the highway’s many curves and bridges.

-Twin Falls sits on the privately-owned Wailele Farm property, which graciously welcomes the public to soak in the beauty of their rainforest valley.
+Twin Falls sits on the privately owned Wailele Farm property, which graciously welcomes the public to soak in the beauty of their rainforest valley.
 Be sure to thank them by supporting their fruit stand that sports all types of delectable tropical fruits and local goodies.
 Parking here is minimal, so try to plan your visit around peak times- late afternoon is typically slow.
 6300 Hana Hwy, Haiku

 .